ZoneMinder/zmeventnotification/README.md

 This indicates that the event server successfully authenticated the app.
 If you see step 6 work but not step 7, you might have provided incorrect credentials (and in that case, you'll see an error message)

-8. Finally, after all of the above succeeds, do a `cat /etc/private/tokens.txt` to make sure the device token that zmNinja sent is stored (desktop apps don't have a device token).
+8. Finally, after all of the above succeeds, do a `cat /var/lib/zmeventnotification/push/tokens.txt` to make sure the device token that zmNinja sent is stored (desktop apps don't have a device token).
 If you are using zmNinja on a mobile app, and you don't see an entry in `tokens.txt` you have a problem.
 Debug.

-9.   _Always_ send me logs of both zmNinja and zmeventserver - I need them to understand what is going on.
+9.   _Always_ send me logs of both zmNinja and zmeventnotification - I need them to understand what is going on.
 Don't send me one line.
 You may think you are sending what is relevant, but you are not.
 One line logs are mostly useless.

 10. Some other notes:

-- If you don't see an entry in `tokens.txt` (typically in `/etc/private`) then your phone is not registered to get push.
+- If you don't see an entry in `tokens.txt` (typically in `/var/lib/zmeventnotification/push`) then your phone is not registered to get push.
 Kill zmNinja, start the app, make sure the event server receives the registration and check `tokens.txt`

 - Sometimes, Google's FCM server goes down, or Apple's APNS server goes down for a while.
 Things automagically work in 24 hrs.